acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 ~~~
 {: .source}

-Those asterisks may be unfamiliar to you if you haven't done much C programming.
-They mean that the parameters being supplied are not the integers to be added, but instead **pointers** to where those integers are in memory.
-This is because the kernel function is *called* from the host CPU, but *executes* on the GPU and hence needs to point to memory locations within the GPU memory.
-The line `*c = *a + *b` says "take the values at addresses `a` and `b`, add them together, and store the result at the address `c`."
-So `a, b` and `c` are locations in memory, and `*a, *b` and `*c` are the values stored at those locations.
+Those asterisks may be unfamiliar to you if you haven't done much C
+programming.
+They mean that the parameters being supplied are not the
+integers to be added, but instead **pointers** to where those integers
+are in memory.
+This is because the kernel function is *called* from
+the host CPU, but *executes* on the GPU and hence needs to point to
+memory locations within the GPU memory.
+The line `*c = *a + *b` says
+"take the values at addresses `a` and `b`, add them together, and
+store the result at the address `c`."
+So `a, b` and `c` are locations
+in memory, and `*a, *b` and `*c` are the values stored at those locations.

+We'll also need to determine the address (that is, the storage location)
+of a few variables.
+The C operator to do that is the ampersand, `&`.
+`&x` returns the address of `x`, which is to say, a pointer to `x`.

 > ## Memory Allocation
 > In C programs, there are two ways that memory for data can be allocated.
 The first is define it *statically* when a variable is declared.